 This may appear to be a less than stellar performance for a 5 cc racing engine, but we must remember that this was 1951!
 The contemporary ETA 29 Mk.
 II developed a factory-claimed output of over 0.610 BHP @ 15,500 rpm, a figure which was confirmed by Peter Chinn in his later test of the ETA 29 Mk.
 III which appeared in the May 1954 issue of “Model Aircraft”.
 Admittedly, in standard trim the Mikro seems to have fallen somewhat short of matching this figure, but an experienced eye can readily detect a number of easily-applied modifications which would raise the performance of the standard Mikro considerably.
 In particular, delaying the very early closure of the disc valve by some 25 degrees or so and perhaps having it open a trifle earlier would unquestionably improve the engine's top-end, raising its peaking speed substantially.
 The optimization of the shape and matching precision of the piston skirt ports and their cylinder wall counterparts also offers considerable scope for improvement.

 Naturally, I have no intention of modifying this pristine original example of the engine in any way.
 To do so would be both completely pointless and highly irresponsible in conservation terms.
-However, I consider it to be objectively possible that the performance of the Mikro could readily be brought up to a level closely approximating that of the contemporary ETA design, making it a very competitive engine by the standards of its day.
+However, I objectively consider it possible that the performance of the Mikro could readily be brought up to a level closely approximating that of the contemporary ETA design, making it a very competitive engine by the standards of its day.